forrestaj64/Red_vs_Blue/project2.md

 IP whitelisting; setting configuration on the host to control access could be done using an iptables rule set that allows requests and responses only from and to a listed IP.

-# whitelist IP address 192.168.0.
+Whitelist IP address 10.25.44.23

-# Allow incoming connections from 192.168.0.
+- allow incoming connections from workstation IP

-iptables -A INPUT -s 192.168.0.123 -j ACCEPT.
+iptables -A INPUT -s 10.25.44.23 -j ACCEPT.

-# Allow outgoing connections to 192.168.0.
+- allow outgoing connections to workstation IP

-iptables -A OUTPUT -d 192.168.0.1 -j ACCEPT
+iptables -A OUTPUT -d 10.25.44.23 -j ACCEPT

 Alarm
 Mitigation: Identifying Reverse Shell Uploads

 Setting an alarm -assuming the upload is rare, we should alert on every http PUT request.
 Where uploads are routine, every http PUT request from an unauthorised IP address should alarm.
 We can set an alarm that targets specific file types, being those that are not normal for the shared folder.
 A baseline of normal activity and a threshold of normal times 2 would be a reasonable threshold at which to activate this alarm.
 For .php files, we should alert for every attempt; set threshold at 1.

 System Hardening
 We can use specific local configuration to extend the functionality of Apache.
 Placing a configured .htaccess file in a web server directory will affect all files, folders and sub-directories.
 Specifically to deny a .php file to be run we insert this configuration block into our .htaccess file

 <Files *.php>